 An important consideration is how far you would like to walk each day.
 Our itineraries can be divided into Category A (6-9 miles/ 11-16 km per day) and Category B (10-12 miles/ 14-19 km per day).
 Although these distances do not sound very far, please note that the coast path can be demanding due to its many hills and rocky sections, and 10 miles (16 km) will typically take 6 hours to walk.
 The shorter itineraries allow more time to explore the towns and villages where as the longer ones provide more of a physical challenge and allow you to explore more of our coast line.

 If you are in doubt, we recommend choosing a Category A itinerary.

 1. Take a look at the listed itineraries to get some ideas.
 We are happy to customize these itineraries, adding on rest days, starting further down the coast, adding on a day up on the moors etc.

-2. Send us an email, mentioning any preferred itineraries, possible arrival and departure dates and room requirements (double rooms, twin rooms etc).
+2. Fill out the booking form or send us an email, mentioning any preferred itineraries, possible arrival and departure dates and room requirements (double rooms, twin rooms etc).

 3. We will check availability and get back to you with a personalised itinerary and price.